The Public Paperfolding History Project

 1859

-As far as I know Froebelian Forms of Beauty, here called 'figures artistique', first appear in 'Manuel pratique des jardins d'enfants de Frédéric Froebel', which was compiled by J F Jacobs and published by F Claassen in Brussells and L Hachette and Cie in Paris in 1859.
+As far as I know Froebelian Forms of Beauty, called 'figures artistique', first appear in the histporical record in 'Manuel pratique des jardins d'enfants de Frédéric Froebel', which was compiled by J F Jacobs and published by F Claassen in Brussells and L Hachette and Cie in Paris in 1859.

-Plate LIII below shows four Forms of Beauty developed from the Double Blintz Basic Form (a square that has been blintzed, turned over and blintzed again) two from one side and two from the other (pictures 10 to 13).
+Plate LIII shows four Forms of Beauty developed from the Double Blintz Basic Form, two from one side and two from the other (pictures 10 to 13).

 1861

-'Das Paradies der Kindheit' (The Paradise of Childhood) by Lina Morgenstern, which was published in Leipzig in 1861, contains a chapter on Das Papierfalten which briefly refers to 'Schonheitsformen' (Forms of Beauty), and provides a list which translates, roughly, as 'the Simple Flower, the Star, the Rose, the Filled Rose, the Rosette etc.' Unfortunately there are no illustrations to allow us to identify what these forms looked like.
+'Das Paradies der Kindheit' (The Paradise of Childhood) by Lina Morgenstern, which was published in Leipzig in 1861, contains a chapter on Das Papierfalten which briefly refers to 'Schonheitsformen' (Forms of Beauty), and provides a list which translates, roughly, as 'the Simple Flower, the Star, the Rose, the Filled Rose, the Rosette etc.' Unfortunately there are no illustrations to allow us to identify what forms these names were attached to.

 1862

-'Das Frobel'sche Faltblatt' (Frobel's Folding Sheet) ) by August Kohler, which was published by Hermann Bohlau in Weimar in 1862, is a guide to the use of a series of paperfolds to teach geometrical ideas in the kindergarten.
+'Das Frobel'sche Faltblatt' (Frobel's Folding Sheet) ) by August Kohler, which was published by Hermann Bohlau in Weimar in 1862, is a is a brief guide to the use of paperfolding to teach geometrical concepts in the first two years of elementary school.
 The main sequence begins with the unfolded square and ends with the Double Blintz Basic Form, at which point the author comments, roughly, 'We finally get the basic form ... from which one can learn the most varied forms of life and beauty ...'
-However no examples of such forms are given in the book.
+However, no examples of such forms are given in the book.

 1869

-The same illustrations are to be found in 'Paradise of Childhood' by Edward Wiebe, which was published by Milton, Bradley and Company in Springfield, Massachusetts, also in 1869.
+The same designs are to be found in 'Paradise of Childhood' by Edward Wiebe, which was published by Milton, Bradley and Company in Springfield, Massachusetts, also in 1869.

 1873

-'Exercices et Travaux pour les Enfants Selon la Méthode et les Procédés de Pestalozzi et de Froebel' by Fanny and Charles Delon, which was published by Librairie Hachette in Paris in 1873, contains illustrations of Forms of Beauty developed from the Double Blintz Basic Fold, the windmill Base and the Windmill.
+'Exercices et Travaux pour les Enfants Selon la Méthode et les Procédés de Pestalozzi et de Froebel' by Fanny and Charles Delon, which was published by Librairie Hachette in Paris in 1873, contains illustrations of several Folds of Beauty developed from the Double Blintz Basic Fold:

 1874

 The third edition of 'Der Kindergarten' by Hermann Goldammer, which was published by Carl Babel in Berlin in 1874, contains three plates picturing various Forms of Beauty.
-Plate 41 series A shows forms developed from one side of the Double Blintz Basic Form and Plate 41 series B shows forms developed from the other side.
-Plates 42 and 43 show forms developed from the Windmill Base.
+Plate 41 series A shows forms developed from one side of the Double Blintz Basic Form and Plate 41 series B shows forms developed from the other.

-'Spiel und Arbeit' by Hugo Elm, which was published by Verlag und Drud der Otto Spamer in Leipzig in 1874.
-There are six plates showing folds of beauty designs.
+'Spiel und Arbeit' by Hugo Elm, which was published by Verlag und Drud der Otto Spamer in Leipzig in 1874 contains two plates showing Folds of Beauty developed from the two sides of the Double Blintz Basic Form.

 1880